paulhalla/github-twitter-elt/README.md

 The only way to get the `load_time` values was join on the `COPY_HISTORY` table view.
 You can find this unconventional pattern in `data-orchestration/dags/dbt/data_community_input`.

+### Handling configs
+Configs like `.env` and `profiles.yml` could be better handled using continuous deployment

 ## DBT Documentation
 The DBT documentation site can be improved.

+## Local Development
+We could have leveraged tools like [LocalStack](https://localstack.cloud/) to emulate the AWS services for testing.

+## Octavia CLI
+Few connections were created in this project but as the airbyte connections grow, it'll be better to leverage the capabilities of the [Octavia CLI](https://airbyte.com/tutorials/version-control-airbyte-configurations).